Abul Hassan Mahmood Ali: Political career

-After retiring from active diplomatic service, in April 2001, Ali entered politics, joining the Bangladesh Awami League.
+After retiring from active diplomatic service in April 2001, Ali entered politics, joining the Awami League.
 He served as a member of the Awami League Central Election Committee and was appointed a member of the Central Advisory Council of the party (December 2002).
 He was subsequently appointed co-chairman of the Awami League Subcommittee on International Affairs.

 In December 2008, Ali was elected to parliament as an Awami League candidate, representing a rural constituency in Dinajpur, in northern Bangladesh.
-He was elected Chairman of the Parliamentary Standing Committee on the Ministry of Foreign Affairs.
-He received Government appointments to serve on various other important committees.
-He was appointed to the Cabinet on 13 September 2012 and assumed charge of the newly created Ministry of Disaster Management and Relief, as Minister, on 16 September 2012.
-Ali was appointed Minister for Foreign Affairs in the government formed on 21 November 2013.
+He was elected chairman of the Parliamentary Standing Committee on the Ministry of Foreign Affairs.
+He received government appointments to serve on various other important committees.
+He was appointed to the cabinet on 13 September 2012 and assumed charge of the newly created Ministry of Disaster Management and Relief, as minister, on 16 September 2012.
+Ali was appointed minister for foreign affairs in the government formed on 21 November 2013.
 He was re-appointed on 26 February 2014, following his re-election in the parliamentary elections of January 2014.

-As on 12 January 2024, after the one-sided parliamentary election held in Bangladesh on 7 January 2024, he was appointed the Finance Minister.
+On 12 January 2024, after the one-sided parliamentary election held in Bangladesh on 7 January 2024, he was appointed the finance minister.